Peace and Conflict Studies

 - POL 348.
 Latin American Politics

 - POL 388.
 US Foreign Policy in the Middle East

 c) Two courses on the structural causes of violence and conflict, including inequality, poverty, racism, repression and demographic stresses.
-Students are required to take either POL 341, POL 342 or POL 371, and any additional course in this category which includes:
+Students are required to take either POL 341, POL 342 or POL 371, and any additional course in this category:

 - ANT 320.
 Race and Ethnicity